Customer Service: (865) 457-9232

 Trees that grow too close to electric lines cause power outages and threaten the public’s safety.
 Over 50% of Clinton Utilities Board’s (CUB) electric outages are caused by trees falling on or coming in contact with power lines.
 In these modern times, interruptions in electric service cause major inconveniences.

-Following is an explanation of our tree trimming guidelines.
+The following is an explanation of our tree trimming guidelines.
 These guidelines reflect the accepted standards among horticulturists and other experts in the field such as the National Arbor Day Foundation, The International Society of Arboriculture, the National Arborist Association, and other professional and trade organizations.

 Wind easily whips the branches of an untrimmed tree into electrical conductors, perhaps causing power outages.
 If this tree falls, several spans of wire may be affected.